sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Concise SWID add explicit support for the representation of file-hashes using algorithms that are registered at the Named Information Hash Algorithm Registry via the file-hash item (label 56).
 The number used as a value for hash-alg-id refers the ID in the Named Information Hash Algorithm table.

+# CoSWID used as Reference Integrity Measurements (CoSWID RIM)

+A vendor supplied signed CoSWID tag that includes hash-values for the files that compose a software component can be used as a RIM (reference integrity measurement).
+A RIM is a type of declarative guidance that can be used ti assess the compliance of an endpoint by assessing the installed software.
+In the context of remote attestation based on an attestation via a hardware security module (hardware rooted trust), a verifier can appraise the integrity of the conveyed measurements of software components using a CoSWID RIM provided by a source, such as {{-sw-desc}}.

 # Firmware SWID tags

 The metadata defined in {{-cms-fw-pkgs}} is incorporated in the set of resource-collection defined by Concise Software Identifier.
 The inclusion of the byte string that constitutes a firmware addresses specific characteristics of firmware on a block-device in contrast to software deployed in a file-system.
 Trees of retaliative paths expressed by the filesystem-item structure if CoSWID tags might be unable to represent the location of a firmware on a constrained-node (small thing).
 In addition, it might not be possible (or feasible) to store a CoSWID (permanently) on small thing.
 Hence, the CoSWID can be used as a concise and flexible metadata document that constitutes a container to store a (potentially compressed) firmware in.
 The CoSWID tag can be transmitted as an identifying document between endpoints or used as an reference integrity measurement as usual, and it can also convey a piece of firmware, serve its intended purpose as a SWID tag and then - due to the lack of a location to store it - be discarded.